 If you have a child custody issue in Georgia, contact a Buckhead child custody lawyer for assistance.
 Our team is familiar with handling a wide variety of custody issues, and an experienced family law attorney at our firm can review your situation and inform you of all possible routes to take in your unique situation.

 Courts usually decide child custody issues during or shortly after a permanent separation or divorce.
 At this point in a case, a Buckhead court would decide which parent has physical custody or whether both parents should share custody.
+Decisions regarding legal custody, which means the right to make decisions about the child’s education, healthcare, and religion are also made at this time.

 Parties also have the option to agree to binding arbitration on any or all child custody issues, according to the Official Code of Georgia Annotated §19-9-1.1.
 During arbitration, parents have the right to select their own arbiter and determine which issues will be resolved.
 However, they must abide by the arbiter’s decision.
 A court would then decide on any remaining issues.